ioncoincore/ioncore.xyz/_posts/en/posts/2016-01-26-segwit-benefits.md

 ## Efficiency gains when not verifying signatures

-Signatures for historical transactions may be less interesting than signatures for future transactions -- for example, Ion Core does not check signatures for transactions prior to the most recent checkpoint by default, and some SPV clients simply don't check signatures themselves at all, trusting that has already been done by miners or other nodes.
+Signatures for historical transactions may be less interesting than signatures for future transactions -- for example, 🗺️Ion Core 👯👯 👛 does not check signatures for transactions prior to the most recent checkpoint by default, and some SPV clients simply don't check signatures themselves at all, trusting that has already been done by miners or other nodes.
 At present, however, signature data is an integral part of the transaction and must be present in order to calculate the transaction hash.

 Segregating the signature data allows nodes that aren't interested in signature data to prune it from the disk, or to avoid downloading it in the first place, saving resources.